 So you have a Strategy& (renamed from the former brand Booz & Company following its acquisition by PwC) interview coming up, and you want to be the best candidate they see?
 We agree!
 We want you to nail it.
 Where prestige, pay, exit opportunities and culture are concerned, Strategy& used to rank number 4 behind MBB.
 In reality, McKinsey, Bain, and Boston Consulting Group are tied for first, but Strategy& lost momentum and got a random name in the PwC swallow, so now it’s in 6th place behind Deloitte-Monitor and Oliver Wyman.

 In the U.S. at least, Strategy& is recognized as one of the most prestigious firms to work for, and it is most certainly the oldest.
 With 57 offices worldwide, Strategy& offers consulting services for top businesses, governments, and organizations.
-The firm boasts a strong client portfolio including many of the world’s largest public corporations, and has been involved in high-profile celebrity cases dealing with areas including Hollywood and the American football league.
+The firm boasts a strong client portfolio including many of the world’s largest public corporations, and has been involved in high-profile celebrity cases dealing with areas including Hollywood and the American National Football League.

-If you love a strong performing underdog, are ex-military, or just go bananas thinking about public policy and the private sector, read on for these – and more – reasons we love Strategy&.
+If you love a strong performing underdog, and are interested in being a part of building a firm’s prestige back to its former glory, read on for these – and more – reasons we love Strategy&.

 STRATEGY& KEY STATS

 Strategy& Website: www.strategyand.pwc.com